ctrlplusb/react-virtual-container/README.md

 By default the virtual container needs to be within "50vh" proximity of the viewport.
 This is configurable - see [configuration](#configuration).
 You could set it to a pixel value or any other standard CSS unit value.

-In addition to the "render prop" you also need to provide a `placeholder`, being a component/function which will be rendered by the virtual container if it is not within proximity of the viewport.
+In addition to the "render prop" a useful prop is `placeholder`; it allows you to provide a  component which will be rendered by the virtual container until it is within proximity of the viewport.
 This allows you to avoid layout that jumps when the virtual container activates.

-Below is an illustrative example.
+The `placeholder` prop is optional, however, we do recommend using it where you expect content jumping to occur.

 ```jsx
 import React from 'react'